-Then you have come to the right place as I have been testing out various versions of this beetroot falafel recipe.
+Love falafels?
+Then you have come to the right place as I have been testing out various versions of this Vegan Falafels with Beetroot.
 And I am pretty happy that I have managed to whip up a good one.

-These baked beetroot falafels are packed full of such simple flavours, but when combined together pack quite a punch.
-Roasted beetroot, chickpeas, onions, fresh coriander, ground almonds, cumin and allspice.
-And what I like is that the beetroot falafel balls are baked, instead of fried which makes them much healthier.
+These Baked Vegan Falafels with Beetroot are packed full of such simple flavours, but when combined together pack quite a punch.
+And what I like is that the Beetroot Vegan Falafel balls are baked, instead of fried which makes them much healthier.

-You can quite easily make these falafels into small beetroot falafel burgers.
+You can quite easily make these Vegan Falafels with Beetroot into small Beetroot Falafel Burgers.
 All you would do is to take about 3-4 tbsp of the mix, form this into burger patties and bake as normal for about 30-35 mins.
-Test them and give them a few more mins if needs be.
+Test them and give them a few more mins if they needs it.
 Then you are good to go.

 Then check out this and this cheesy polenta with maple balsamic roasted beetroot, this olive oil and beetroot hummus from my website and this roasted beetroot, red onion & watercress salad from Jamie Oliver.

-Here is how to make this beetroot falafel recipe.
-Please do try it and if you do make them, then please do tag #recipesfromapantry on Instagram or twitter so that I can pop over and have a look.
+Here is how to make these Vegan falafels.
+Please do try them and if you do make them then please do tag #recipesfromapantry on Instagram or Twitter so that I can pop over and have a look.
 It is really, really awesome for me when you make any one of my recipes.
+You can also share it on my Facebook page.

 - 200 g (7oz) chickpeas soaked over night